Installing an Open Science Pool Access Point¶

 Flocking to the OSG requires some modification to user workflows.
 After installation, see the usage section for instructions on what your users will need to do.

-Also consider the following technical requirements:
+Also consider the following configuration requirements:

 - User IDs: If it does not exist already, the installation will create the Linux user ID